Semrush helps you:

 Keyword Checker

-I’ve been working in the SEO field full-time for over 7 years.
+I’ve been working in the SEO field full-time for over a decade.
 And I honestly don’t 100% understand what this feature is or how to get the most out of it.

 From what I understand, Majestic is trying to estimate search volume based on how often terms appear on pages.

-For example, when I searched for “keto diet”, Majestic tells me that this keyword gets 67 searches per month.
+For example, when I searched for “keto diet,” Majestic tells me that this keyword has a “search volume” of 67.

 In my opinion, Keyword Checker is a great example of one of Majestic SEO’s biggest flaws: